-1. Formal request by the public school administrator or appropriate teacher to terminate placement because of inappropriate behavior that is subordinate to district standards.
+1. Formal request by the public school administrator or appropriate teacher to terminate placement because of inappropriate behavior that is subordinate to district standards and/or if the teacher candidate is not of benefit to the school(s).

 - Termination is immediate. - Candidate shall be informed by the Coordinator of Educator Preparation and Accreditation/Compliance of decision by school personnel. - Candidate shall be evaluated by the EPPC for future retention in the Educator Preparation Program. - Requests by school/district personnel for additional support and/or reevaluation of the candidate's ability. - 2.
 Candidate is not meeting student teaching expectations.